 CMOW is the NWC point of contact for all USN Flag Officers that require continuing education enroute to their next duty assignment.
-The typical 2.5 day agenda is tailored to meet the needs of the commander and focuses on four areas: regional issues at the classified and unclassified levels, war-fighting, leadership and ethics, and MOC processes and procedures relevant to the CSG/ESG commander.
+The typical 2-and-a-half-day agenda is tailored to meet the needs of the commander and focuses on four areas: regional issues at the classified and unclassified levels, warfighting, leadership and ethics, and MOC processes and procedures relevant to the CSG/ESG commander.